-According to the shareholder register maintained by Euroclear Sweden, PE had 1,708 shareholders at 31 December 2023.
-The share capital amounted to SEK 2,728,409, with a total of 24,555,677 shares made up of 5,286,624 class A shares, corresponding to 21.53 percent of the shares and 73.29 percent of the votes, and 19,269,053 class B shares, corresponding to 78.47 percent of the shares and 26.71 percent of the votes.
+According to the shareholder register maintained by Euroclear Sweden, PE had 1,601 shareholders at 31 December 2024.
+The share capital amounted to SEK 2,728,409, with a total of 24,555,677 shares made up of 5,228,124 class A shares, corresponding to 21.29 percent of the shares and 73.01 percent of the votes, and 19,327,553 class B shares, corresponding to 78.71 percent of the shares and 26.99 percent of the votes.
 Class A shares carry 10 votes each and class B shares carry one vote.
 All shares are entitled to the same proportion of the Group's profit and capital.
 Only class B shares are listed on the stock market.

-At 31 December 2023, Projektengagemang Holding i Stockholm AB had an ownership interest amounting to 21.48 percent of the total number of shares and 62.10 percent of the votes.
+At 31 December 2024, Projektengagemang Holding i Stockholm AB had an ownership interest amounting to 21.48 percent of the total number of shares and 63.00 percent of the votes.
 Otherwise, no shareholder has a direct or indirect shareholding that represents at least one tenth of the number of votes for all shares in PE.

-See pages 107-108 for further information on the company's shares and shareholders etc. The information is also available on the company's website, at pe.se/ir.
+See pages 104-105 for further information on the company's shares and shareholders etc. The information is also available on the company's website, at www.ir.pe.se/en.

-Annual General Meeting 2023
+Annual General Meeting 2024

-PE's 2023 Annual General Meeting took place on 4 May 2023 at Helio GT30 Grev Ture (Turbine room), Grev Turegatan 30 in Stockholm.
-Shareholders representing approximately 78 percent of the votes and approximately 52 percent of the total number of shares attended the AGM.
-The minutes from and information about the 2023 AGM are available in Swedish and English on PE's website.
+PE's 2024 Annual General Meeting took place on 25 April 2024 at Helio GT30 Grev Ture (Turbine room), Grev Turegatan 30 in Stockholm.
+Shareholders representing approximately 76 percent of the votes and approximately 46 percent of the total number of shares attended the AGM.
+The minutes from and information about the 2024 AGM are available in Swedish and English on PE's website.
 The AGM passed resolutions on the following matters:

-- Discharged the Board members and the CEO from liability for the 2022 financial year. - The AGM resolved, in accordance with the Board's proposal, to pay a dividend to shareholders of SEK 0.40 per share and to carry forward other available funds.
+- Discharged the Board members and the CEO from liability for the 2023 financial year. - The AGM resolved, in accordance with the Board's proposal, that no dividend be paid to shareholders (SEK 0 per share) and to carry forward other available funds.

 - Re-election of Board members Lars Erik Blom, Per Göransson, Carina Malmgren Heander, Per-Arne Gustavsson, Christina Ragsten, Jon Risfelt and Peter Sandberg.
-Per-Arne Gustavsson was re-elected Chair of the Board. - Fees of SEK 384,000 to the Chair of the Board, and SEK 192,000 to each Board member, as well as fees for committee work and remuneration of the auditor. - Re-appointment of auditing firm PricewaterhouseCoopers AB, with Camilla Samuelsson as auditor-in-charge. - Offer to the CEO and other key personnel at PE to participate in 2023 Share Purchase Programme. - The Board was authorised to pass a resolution on the acquisition of a maximum of 520,000 class B shares to make provision for the company's obligations in the 2020, 2021, 2022 and 2023 Share Purchase Programmes, and to transfer a maximum of 240,000 class B shares to enable costs to be hedged. - Transfer of a maximum of 400,000 class B shares to participants in the 2023 Share Purchase Programme. - The Board of Directors was authorised to resolve on an issue of new class B shares, representing no more than 10 percent of the total number of class B shares, in connection with corporate acquisitions.
+Per-Arne Gustavsson was re-elected Chair of the Board. - Fees of SEK 384,000 to the Chair of the Board, and SEK 192,000 to each member of the Board, as well as fees for committee work and remuneration of the auditor. - Re-election of auditing firm within PricewaterhouseCoopers AB, Öhrlings PricewaterhouseCoopers AB, with Camilla Samuelsson as the auditor in charge. - Offer to the CEO and other key personnel at PE to participate in 2024 Share Purchase Programme. - The Board was authorised to pass a resolution on the acquisition of a maximum of 590,000 class B shares to make provision for the company's obligations in the 2021, 2022, 2023 and 2024 Share Purchase Programmes, and to transfer a maximum of 240,000 class B shares to enable costs to be hedged. - Transfer of a maximum of 450,000 class B shares to participants in the 2024 Share Purchase Programme. - The Board of Directors was authorised to resolve on an issue of new class B shares, representing no more than 10 percent of the total number of class B shares, in connection with corporate acquisitions.